dof-dss/nicsdru_unity/README.md

 configuring the server in search_api)
 - If necessary, add a new Solr core for Platform.sh in .platform/service.yaml (add a core and an endpoint by copying the config for
 'uregni_index' and 'uregni') - after doing this add a new relationship in .platform.app.yaml (following the example of 'uregnisolr')
-- When creating your solr server in search_api use 'standard' connector, 'solr' as solr host, and short sitename as solr core
+- When creating your solr server in search_api use 'standard' connector, 'solr' as solr host, and short sitename as solr core - also under 'Advanced Server Configuration' set the solr.install.dir to '../../..'
 - Edit web/sites/sites.lando.php and add a new mapping from your local url (with '.lndo.site' suffix) to the short site name
 - N.B.
 After adding a new site, you will need to run 'lando rebuild' before you can access your new site